adibirzu/azurelogs2oci/function/EventHubsNamespaceToOCIStreaming/QUICKSTART.md

 - Local tools:
   - zip (or 7z) for packaging the function

-1) Identify Event Hubs to consume
+1) Identify the Event Hub to bind to the trigger
-Use Azure CLI to list hubs in your namespace and build EventHubNamesCsv: az eventhubs eventhub list -g <resource-group> --namespace-name <namespace> --query "[].name" -o tsv | paste -sd, -
+Use Azure CLI to list hubs in your namespace and select the one you want the Function to process: az eventhubs eventhub list -g <resource-group> --namespace-name <namespace> --query "[].name" -o tsv

-Example:
-- RG: ocitests
-- Namespace: insights-activity-logs
-- EventHubNamesCsv might be "insights-activity-logs" or a CSV like "hub1,hub2"
+Set `EventHubName` to that hub (use a dedicated consumer group if possible).

 2) Create the Function App (Linux, Python 3.11, Functions v4) Set variables: